 The KYD School Writing Prize is back for 2020!
 The prize is designed to develop, mentor, edit and publish the work of writers from Australian secondary schools.

-Please note we have delayed this year’s prize due to the disruption to schools caused by the COVID-19 outbreak.
-Entries will now open in mid-July and close in early September.
+Please note this year’s prize was delayed due to the disruption to schools caused by COVID-19.
+Entries will now open on 13 July and close on 4 September.

 This year’s award will be judged by award-winning author Alice Pung and KYD editor Alan Vaarwerk.

 Entry to the KYD School Writing Prize is open exclusively to KYD School Members and their students.
 There is no additional entry fee.
 To find out more about KYD School Memberships, click here.